Skip to primary navigation Skip to content Skip to footer

 View the dolphins of the Moray firth from our RIB Mischief, travelling at high speed, covering a lot of ground looking for wildlife in the water, on the land and in the sky.
 We spend two hours on the water doing our best to find the dolphins for you by covering as much water as possible and using our years of experience and local knowledge to head to the most likely spots.
 This is the trip to book for the best chance of seeing dolphins and other marine life.

-Or alternatively, take the slower cruise on Inverness Spirit learning about the local history and folklore around Inverness with comfortable indoor seating and multiple viewing platforms.
-This cruise is suitable for people of all ages and abilities so is a great trip for the whole family (plus the dog) to enjoy together.
+Or alternatively, take the more gentle cruise on Dolphin Spirit learning about the local history and folklore whilst looking for wildlife with comfortable indoor seating and multiple viewing platforms.
+This cruise is suitable for people of all ages so is a great trip for the whole family (plus the dog) to enjoy together.

 Bottlenose Dolphins